- While many leading Wall Street firms are making climate pledges, these are not always backed up with action.

 - Doing so will help meet net-zero pledges, keep increasingly ESG-focused investors onside - and will benefit their bottom line, too.

 The recent election of two activist directors to the board of one of the world’s biggest oil and gas companies is a watershed moment for climate action.
-However, Wall Street’s leaders have provided little more than a trickle of support for the public policies needed to accelerate dramatic market shifts and make net zero a reality.
+However, Wall Street’s leaders have provided little more than a trickle of support for the public policies needed to accelerate dramatic market shifts and make net zero a reality through climate change investing.

 A case in point: In April, investors managing $37 trillion committed to the Net-Zero Asset Manager Initiative, whereas a May investor statement for US EPA methane regulations – a critical early step on the path to net zero – garnered investor support of just $5.35 trillion in assets under management (AUM).